albanie/mcnRFCN/README.md

 R-FCN
 ---

-This directory contains code to evaluate the R-FCN object detector described in the [paper](https://www.robots.ox.ac.uk/~vgg/rg/papers/dai16nips.pdf):
+This repo contains code to download and evaluate the R-FCN object detector described in the [paper](https://www.robots.ox.ac.uk/~vgg/rg/papers/dai16nips.pdf):

 ```